CSS Grid

 - Positioning items adds

-(not division) and has two different meanings! - Template areas add markdown-like syntax for naming areas
+/(not division) and has two different meanings! - Template areas add markdown-like syntax for naming areas

 - Naming lines adds

-unit.
+[] frunit.
 Wat.
-Flexbox grow/shrink is basically the same thing, but it doesn’t usefr
+Flexbox grow/shrink is basically the same thing, but it doesn’t usefr.spankeyword.
+Has nothing in to do with HTML<span>.span 2means “take up 2 cells”.

 # Terminology1